Ziping-Ye/Ziping-Ye.github.io/_pages/about.md

 <details>
   <summary> Outstanding Undergraduate Research Achievement, 2023 </summary>
-  This award recognizes an undergraduate researcher that has made an impact in their group and field.
+  This award recognizes an undergraduate researcher in Penn State College of Engineering that has made an impact in their group and field.
 </details>

 <details>